 I gave the business integrity people (bip) a small triple bottom line header as the line’s argument is between profitable and when.
 Why do ten energy company failures in the UK exhibit the perils of privatization?
 How did a software problem collapse a Boeing fleet, and who wants teenagers to vape until addicted?
 What about the asbestos in their make-up products?
 Some of the good news is about more pension funds selling off tobacco stocks despite this strategy.
-Antibiotic resistance is identified as a significant threat to humankind, while documentation of medical insurance company failures to provide mental health services continues.
+Antibiotic resistance is identified as a significant threat to humankind, while documentation of medical insurance companies failures to provide mental health services continues.
 The message of climate change resonates with the young based on the premise that it is the quality of their lives on the line.
 It is a business issue because they can organize for or against a business within hours.
 Power is moving toward the consumer.
 Lake Erie’s health will affect every business along with its shores as the Ohio Supreme Court has given it legal rights.

 2020 Business Integrity People

 The highlight of the Business Integrity People I selected to scan came from the Forum for Sustainable and Responsible Investment.
 If a crisis such as a pandemic occurs, government policy to help people and businesses recover must acquire key assurances in both law and policy.
-The examples provided are void of political posturing a no poverty, clean water, and sanitation guarantee in every worker’s community, coupled with a commitment to zero hunger, good health, and all people’s well-being.
+The examples provided are void of political posturing a no-poverty, clean water, and sanitation guarantee in every worker’s community, coupled with a commitment to zero hunger, good health, and all people’s well-being.
 Other assurances include steps and measures that produce affordable, clean energy and strong efforts to produce quality education, gender equality, and safe work environments.
 Planning to put rules, laws, and policies in place before a crisis such as a pandemic would make implementation far easier, less costly, and fair.

 2019 Organizing Local People

 Finding and exercising influence over the organizations that support organizing local people (olp) such as representatives to city/county state and the federal government can be difficult.
 Most of the real nitty-gritty battles are at the state level.
 To the agonized voices of our brothers in the street, we will begin the hard work of change.
 The cult of legal action has become a cult.
 The climate strikers are not part of some class action screen process.
-The interest in beginning another revolution (anti-war or civil rights) is conducted by doing the bold work.
-Among the protect the vote people (pvp) there appears to be a lot of effort to suppress the vote and people fighting t to overturn bad law.
+The interest in beginning another revolution (anti-war or civil rights) is conducted by doing bold work.
+Among the protect the vote people (pvp) there appears to be a lot of effort to suppress the vote and people fighting t to overturn bad laws.
 For example, the Georgia legislature recently passed legislation that allows a non-verifiable digital ballot without a hard copy backup.

 The next few months, we will take a look at these organizations a year later because we depend on them to pay the most attention.
 Currently, they remain groups of people using their special lens on issues.
 I cannot help but wonder, will the summary of them a whole year later be completely different?

 Will the focus on global health be more developmental?
-Will tweets on issues are little more than a set of episodic statements to build a constituency, or might they have more depth?
+Will tweets on issues be little more than a set of episodic statements to build a constituency, or might they have more depth?
 These organizations represent disciplined teams.
 They are weaving threads for a common fabric to wrap over our shoulders like the atmosphere.

 The GHG threat is growing into a public certainty; this fine cape over the shoulders of policy may force a broad consensus on resilience and mitigation.
 The viral pandemic threat raises the earth’s temperature in a different way.
-The science suggests as strongly as science can in a world designed by lawyers and economists that the “steadiness” in the indicators of global temperature and viral challenges can reach intolerable threat levels that can only be exacerbated by poor planning.
+Science suggests as strongly as science can in a world designed by lawyers and economists that the “steadiness” in the indicators of global temperature and viral challenges can reach intolerable threat levels that can only be exacerbated by poor planning.